ModelTC/llmc/README.md

    <img src="./imgs/best_practice.png" alt="comp" width="800" />
   </div>

-  We modularly and fairly benchmark the quantization techniques considering calibration cost, inference efficiency, quantized accuracy.
-Near 600 experiments on diverse models and datasets provide three insightful takeaways on the calibration data, algorithm pipeline and quantization configuration selection.
+  We modularly and fairly benchmark the quantization techniques considering calibration cost, inference efficiency, and quantized accuracy.
+Near 600 experiments on diverse models and datasets provide three insightful takeaways on the calibration data, algorithm pipeline, and quantization configuration selection.
 Based on the takeaways, a best practice of LLM PTQ pipeline is designed, achieving the best accuracy and efficiency performance balance under various scenarios.

 * **Mar 7, 2024:** 🚀 We release the quantization part of a powerful and efficient LLM compression tool.
 Notably, our benchmark paper is coming soon😊.